mickfuzz/makecode-platformer-101/groupCourseOverview.md

 * Test the game yourself imagining the end player's experience
 * Playtest other people's game and get feedback for yours
 * Reflect on our progress

+### Reflection Activity

+Something to do with challenge?

 ## Part Four -  Debugging and more